fieldtrip/website/faq/how_can_i_check_whether_the_grid_that_i_have_is_aligned_to_the_segmented_volume_and_to_the_sensor_gradiometer.md

 ---
 title: How can I check whether the grid that I have is aligned to the segmented volume and to the sensor gradiometer?
+category: faq
-tags: [faq, source, headmodel, seg]
+tags: [source, headmodel, seg]
 ---

 # How can I check whether the grid that I have is aligned to the segmented volume and to the sensor gradiometer?